CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_06_Upgrade_and_migrate_Windows Server.md

 ### Task 2: Set up file services

+In this task, you will set up file services on the SEA-SVR2 machine by running a PowerShell script.
+The script will initialize additional data disks, create NTFS volumes, assign drive letters, and configure file shares that will be used in the file migration process.

 1. On **SEA-SVR2**, on the taskbar, select **File Explorer**.
 1. In File Explorer, browse to the **C:\\Labfiles\\Lab06** folder.
 1. In File Explorer, in the details pane, select the file **L06_SetupFS.ps1**, display its context menu, and then, in the menu, select **Edit**.